dddrrreee/cs140e-25win/labs/4-interrupts/README.md

   2. Implement `syscall-asm.S:run_user_code_asm`: this will switch to user mode, set the stack pointer register to a given stack value, and jump to a give code address.
+The easiest (and recommended way) to do this is the `cps` instruction.

+                cps #USER_MODE

+     Where `USER_MODE` is defined using the bits in A2-2.
+You'll have to do a prefetch flush after doing `cps`.
+(See arm1176.pdf, 3-79, where the `Rd` register is just a scratch register set to 0.)

      For hints: look at `notes/mode-bugs/bug4-asm.S` for how to roughly do what you want at a different level.
+You

   3. Finish implementing `1-syscall.c:syscall_vector`.
 This is
      mainly just checking that you are at the right level.

-If this works, congratulations!
+If `make check` passes, congratulations!
 You have a working user-level system call.
 This small amount of code is really all there is to it.

 -----------------------------------------------------------------------------
 ### lab extensions: